singularityhub/busybox/README.md

 Optionally, export a name for your bucket, `SREGISTRY_GOOGLE_STORAGE_BUCKET` (it will be created if it doesn't exist).
 It will default to your project id with sregistry- as a prefix.
+Don't forget to add the machine user to the repository, and then add its credential.